Snow and Ice

 My neighbour hasn’t cleared his or her sidewalk.
 What should I do? |

 Consider being a good neighbour and clearing their sidewalks while you do your own - especially if you live near an elderly person or someone with limited mobility.
-By law, homeowners have 24 hours of the first snowfall accumulation to clear snow from adjacent sidewalks.
+By law, homeowners have 24 hours from the first snowfall accumulation to clear snow from adjacent sidewalks.
 Residents can report issues with bylaw non-compliance to Township of Langley Bylaw Enforcement at 604-532-7551 or bylaw@tol.ca.
 Please note complaints will receive response as resources allow. |

 What should I do if there’s a medical or safety emergency situation at my property, but my street hasn’t been plowed? |